YuriBorrmann/Q-Learning-TicTacToe/README.md

 # You can play against it!
 Try not to lose :)
 Just put the files "q_table.pickle" and "tictactoegame.py" in the same directory and run the script!
+You need to have python, numpy, pickle and ticker installed.

 Have fun!